ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - Move to the src/remora-core directory
     - cd src/remora-core
     - git clone https://github.com/ben-jacobson/remora-core .
-- Various in-dev features are available in branches for this repo
+- Various in-dev features are available in branches for our fork of this repo
     - git checkout *[feature_branch]*
-- Use Platform IO to build the target you want
+- Use Platform IO to select the build target and build/upload/debug.
-    - Or if you want to use the debugger to step through code, set *default_envs* in platformio.ini to the build target of your choice
+    - If you want to use the debugger to step through code, set *default_envs* in platformio.ini to the build target of your choice

 # For communication via Wiznet W5500 module
 - SCK: PA_5
 - MISO: PA_6
 - MOSI: PA_7
 - WIZ_RST: configured in Platformio.ini.
-Default = PB_5
+Default is PB_5
 - SPI_CS: configured in Platformio.ini.
-Default = PA_4
+Default is PA_4

 # For communication via Raspberry Pi SPI
 - SCK: PA_5
 - MISO: PA_6
 - MOSI: PA_7
 - SPI_CS: configured in Platformio.ini.
-Default = PA_4
+Default is PA_4

 # UART connections
 - UART_TX:
     - F446RE: PA_2
     - F446ZE: PD_8
 - UART_RX: - Firmware doesn't make use of RX, but left for completeness and future expansion
     - F446RE: PA_3
     - F446ZE: PD_9

-# SD card reader connections (Tested on STM32F446ZE only)
+# SD card reader connections
-- Note that DMA Init in main.cpp, the new clock configuration and new DMA handlers could cause a clash between SDIO and SPI1 peripherals.
 - SDIO_D0: PC_8
 - SDIO_D1: PC_9
 - SDIO_D2: PC_10